Sadiq El Fitouri

-Sadiq El Fitouri (born 10 October 1994) is a Libyan professional footballer who plays as a defender.
+Sadiq El Fitouri (born 10 October 1994) is a Libyan professional footballer who plays as a defender who recently played for Maine Road.
 He has also been capped by the Libya national team.

 He predominantly plays as a right-back, but he can also operate as a centre-back.
 He began his career in the Manchester City youth system, subsequently moving to Salford City, before joining Manchester United in January 2015.
 He had a short stint at Chesterfield in 2017 after being released by Manchester United before joining Al Ahli Tripoli in July 2017.
 He signed for Politehnica Iași in January 2018 where he remained for only two months due to injuries.
+He is now a Hyrox athlete.

 Early life

 El Fitouri was born in Libya, and raised in Old Trafford, Greater Manchester, England.
 During his time studying at Stretford High School, he was a member of the school's trophy-winning football team, which also progressed to a national cup final.
 During a season in the school's under-14 team, El Fitouri's father once stopped him from playing due to declining grades, but he subsequently returned to playing football after his grades improved.